Children’s pension in brief

 If you do not have any siblings, you will receive a pension corresponding to the survivor’s pension you are entitled to after the parent who had the highest earned pension.

 If you have siblings, the total amount of pension you are each entitled to will be combined and then divided equally among you.
-NAV calculates the total amount as follows:
+Nav calculates the total amount as follows:

-- For the eldest child, NAV calculates an amount corresponding to the survivor’s pension you are entitled to after the parent who had the highest earned pension.
+- For the eldest child, Nav calculates an amount corresponding to the survivor’s pension you are entitled to after the parent who had the highest earned pension.

 These amounts are added together and then divided equally among the siblings.
+You will receive a monthly payment.

 If your deceased parent’s period of national insurance cover (i.e. their period of residence in Norway) was shorter than 40 years, you will receive a smaller children’s pension.